nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 This set of instructions originated during August 2014, using LibreOffice master.
 That is a dev environment.
 I presume these instructions should apply to any LibreOffice version released as of Aug 2014

 This just a kick off set of instructions.
 It's expected to work.
 Then you can improve as you see fit.
-This is basically for colleagues at an office.

 =================
 Summary:
 =================
-	LibreOffice is a build using Microsoft's MSBuild, with scripts via cygwin64 This build uses Boost, and other third party librairies.
+	+ LibreOffice is a build using Microsoft's MSBuild, with scripts run via cygwin64
+	+ This build uses Boost, and other third party librairies.
-	This build will initially download from a LibreOffice site, tars of all 3rd Party tools, such as boost.
+	+ This build will initially download from a LibreOffice site, tars of all 3rd Party tools, such as boost.
-	This build will then build even boost libs/dlls as required.
+	+ This build will then build even boost libs/dlls as required.

-	Different versions of LibreOffice, have their unique set of identities in their third party tar file-names, such as boost.
+	+ Different versions of LibreOffice, have their unique set of identities in their third party tar file-names, such as boost.
-	This promises that, during a 'make' when that 'make' process downloads third-party tar files from a LibreOffice site, those tar files will work with that LibreOffice version.
+	+ This promises that, during a 'make' when that 'make' process downloads third-party tar files from a LibreOffice site, those tar files will work with that LibreOffice version.

-	It's important that after this 'make' build process, downloads tar files, that you stop repeated downloads by adding a flag to autogen.input
+	+ It's important that after this 'make' build process, downloads tar files, that you stop repeated downloads by adding a flag to autogen.input

 		--disable-external-fetch

-	This flag will tell build process to fetch those tars from a local directory, only.
+	+ This flag will tell build process to fetch those tars from a local directory, only.
 		Your autogen.input file specifies a local directory:

 		--with-external-tar=/vboxsvr/tml/lo/src

-	Verify that all of your downloaded tar files are in there.
+	+ Verify that all of your downloaded 3rdParty tar files from LibreOffice, are in there.
 	    If not, then move them over

-	Of course, depending on when you interrupt this build process, to prevent further downloads of tar files, it it gets interruped, you will have to restart this build process...
+	+ Of course, depending on when you interrupt this build process, to prevent further downloads of tar files, if 'build' gets interruped, you will have to restart this build process...
+1. run autogen.sh 2. run make

-	During a build, build will generate tmp files that get flagged by Norton Anti-Virus as viruses or threats.
+	+ During a build, build will generate tmp files to keep track of its state.
+		These tmp file get flagged by Norton Anti-Virus as viruses or threats.
+		Even some generated exe's get flagged as 'threads'
-	Norton will quarantine and delete .... build fails.
+	+ Norton will quarantine and delete .... build fails.
-	On this issue, in googling, there are some complaints about Norton and other anti-viruses.
+	+ On this issue, in googling, there are some complaints about Norton and other anti-viruses.

-	So to finish a build, I had to un-install Norton.
+	+ So to finish a build, I had to un-install Norton.

 =================
 Special note about Excel VBA and LibreOffice Calc